dccircuit/IGME-235-Fall-2021/exercises/flexbox.md

 # Exercise: Flexbox

 In this exercise, you will again use the starting tetris.html file that you used for the [last exercise](floatposition.md).
-However, you will rename your old css file to something else and instead, start a new css file at the same name as the old one.
+However, you will **rename your old css file to something else and instead, start a new css file at the same name as the old one**.

 ## Do the following: